Israel Security 2023

 You can refer to the list of shelters here.

-I'm feeling anxious and scared.
+I'm feeling anxious and/or scared.
 What should I do?

-We want to emphasize that seeking help is a sign of strength, not weakness.
+We want to emphasize that seeking help is a sign of strength.
 It takes courage to acknowledge when you are struggling and to ask for help.
 We are here to provide you with the resources you need to prioritize your mental health.
-If you are struggling, please contact the Student Life Team at 052-5346188.
-They are on call 24/7.
+If you are struggling, please contact our Educational Counselor.

 There is also a TAU mental health support line available 24/7.
-In the morning hours, you can contact psychological services at 03-6408505, or leave a short WhatsApp message with your name and number at +972-50-278037 and a psychotherapist will contact you.
+In the morning hours, you can contact TAU's Psychological Services at 03-6408505, or leave a short WhatsApp message with your name and number at +972-50-278037 and a psychotherapist will contact you.

-In addition to seeking support, we encourage you to practice self-care, maintain a healthy lifestyle and connect with others.
-We recognize this may be a difficult time and we are here to help you.
+In addition to seeking support, we encourage you to practice self-care, maintain a healthy lifestyle, and connect with others.

-I'd really appreciate meeting and being with other people right now.
+I'd really appreciate meeting and being with other people.
 How can I do this?

 What happens if things escalate in Israel?

-Our top priority is the safety and wellbeing of our students and international community.
-We are vigilantly monitoring any changes to the circumstances in the country and are in frequent contact with government agencies.
-Should circumstances in Israel escalate and should there be a need for a change in protocol, we will communicate this to our international community.
+Our top priority is always the safety and wellbeing of our students and international community.
+Should circumstances in Israel change and should there be a need for a change in protocol, we will communicate this to our international community.

-While we will always reach out to our international students and researchers directly, subscribing to this newsletter is otherwise one of the best ways to receive any updates on changes in protocol for The Lowy International School.
+While we will always reach out to our international students and researchers directly, subscribing to our newsletter is a good way to receive any updates on The Lowy International School and Tel Aviv University.

 Is it safe for students to go on trips outside of Tel Aviv?